entinfx/learning/git/git_basics.md

 * `$ git reset <filename1.ext filename2.ext or .>` - Unstage file(s)

 ### Merging branches
-* `$ git merge -ff <branch_to_merge>` - Fast forward merge.
-Default behavior (can omit -ff) if the main branch hasn't been modified.
-Fast forward merge.
-If main branch hasn't been modified since creating the feature branch, commits from the feature branch are appended to the main branch)
+* `$ git merge -ff <branch_to_merge>` - "Fast-forward" merge.
+Default behavior
+  (can omit -ff) if the main branch hasn't been modified.
+Commits from the feature branch are appended to the main branch)

-* `$ git merge --no-ff <branch_to_merge>` - Creates a new commit on the main branch indicating the merge
+* `$ git merge --no-ff <branch_to_merge>` - "Non-fast-forward merge".
+Default
-* `$ git merge <branch_to_merge>` - [Default Git Merge] If main branch has been changed since creating the feature branch, commits from the feature branch are appended to the main branch and a new commit is created indicating the merge.
+  behavior (can omit --no-ff) if the main branch has been modified.
+Usually requires solving a merge conflict.
+Commits from the feature branch are appended to the main branch) and a new commit with merge conflict changes is created on the main branch indicating successful merge
-  Often requires solving a merge conflict.
-* $ git merge